henke37/window-follower/README.md

 # window-follower
-OBS plugin to have scene items follow their onscreen window
+OBS plugin  that makes scene items follow the movement of the window the source is capturing from

 ## Usage
 Add the plugin to the scene with the scene item that you want to work with.
 Set the scene item to work with.